Samuel Abu Jinapor: Early life and education

 Samuel A. Jinapor was born in 1983 to Abdulai Jinapor, a former police officer and Chief of Buipe in the Savannah Region of Ghana.
 He attended the Kwame Nkrumah University of Science and Technology and graduated with a Bachelor of Science degree in Physics but specialized in Biomedical Physics in 2006.

 He proceeded to the University of Ghana in 2008 where he earned a Bachelor of Laws in 2010.
 That same year, he was admitted to read LLB at Ghana School of Law, Makola, Accra.
 He was called to the Ghana Bar in 2012 as a Solicitor and Barrister of the Supreme Court of Ghana.

-He also holds a Master of Laws in Alternative Dispute Resolution from the Faculty of Law, University Of Ghana.
-In July, 2025, Mr. Jinapor successfully completed the Executive Public Leaders Programme at the prestigious Blavatnik School of Government at the University of Oxford, United Kingdom, a globally recognized initiative designed to equip senior public officials with the strategic leadership, policy development, and governance skills needed to drive impactful change in their respective countries.
-His participation in this programme reflects a strong commitment to excellence in public service and continuous professional development at the highest level.

 In 2025 he obtained a Master of Arts in International Development from the School of Oriental and African Studies, University of London, UK.

 Career

-His intellectual thirst and aspirations for public service led him to enrol to be trained as a lawyer – a goal he accomplished successfully.
-Consequently, he was called to the Ghana Bar in 2012, and has since been a qualified Barrister and Solicitor of the Supreme Court of Ghana.

-As a newly enrolled lawyer, he undertook his pupillage with the reputable Messrs.
-Kulendi@Law, an Accra-based commercial and corporate law firm, from October 2012 to August 2013.
-He studied under the tutelage of the renowned lawyer, Yonny Kulendi, who is now a Justice of the Supreme Court of Ghana.

-Within a relatively short period, Hon.
+Hon.
 Jinapor rose to the position of Senior Associate.
 In this capacity, he developed the skills for quick thinking and oratory, and he served as an advocate in major commercial and corporate litigations.
 Whilst at the firm, Hon.
 Jinapor acted as a transactional lawyer for several complex, commercial negotiations, both domestically and internationally.

 Again, as Senior Associate, he was periodically assigned to manage a team of lawyers from diverse backgrounds.
 Over the years, he had the rare opportunity of representing major foreign companies in Ghana as a Solicitor and Legal Advocate, both in Ghanaian Courts and Arbitral Tribunals.

 Abu Jinapor engages in tree planting exercise in his constituency.